By: Chris ⎜ Last updated

 The Thon hotels in Svolvær

-There are two Thon properties in Svolvær, and they're somewhat different hotels.
-Thon Hotel Svolvær opened in 2021 and is the one worth knowing about for this purpose.
-It's a purpose-built modern hotel with 211 air-conditioned rooms, blackout curtains fitted to precise modern window frames, and mechanical ventilation.
-The older Thon Hotel Lofoten, down by the Hurtigruten dock, dates from 2009 and is a perfectly serviceable conference hotel, but it doesn't have the same level of climate control.
+There are two Thon hotels in Svolvær.
+Thon Hotel Svolvær opened in 2021 and is the best one for sleep comfort.
+It's a purpose-built modern hotel with 211 air-conditioned rooms and blackout curtains fitted to precise modern window frames.
+The older Thon Hotel Lofoten, down by the Hurtigruten dock, dates from 2009 and is a perfectly fine conference hotel, but it doesn't have the same level of climate control.

-The newer Thon Hotel Svolvær solves the problem that none of the heritage properties can: you can close the curtains, turn on the air conditioning, and sleep in a dark, cool room.
-The curtain-to-frame seal in a modern commercial build with plumb walls and level window frames is in a completely different league from anything mounted on 19th-century timber.
+The newer Thon Hotel Svolvær additionally solves a problem that none of the other properties can.
+You can close the curtains, turn on the air conditioning, and sleep in a dark, cool room.
+This is a level of comfort you just will not get in any of the other accommodations in Lofoten.

 Thon Hotel Svolvær: Modern waterfront luxury in Lofoten